 - Assess and manage chemical imbalances that can be the culprit of depression, anxiety, or other mental illnesses that can lead to drug addiction.

 Treatment Approaches for Alcohol and Drug Addiction

-Because of the complexity of this condition and the harmful consequences, drug addiction treatment should involve many components.
+Because of this condition’s complexity and the harmful consequences, drug addiction treatment should involve many components.

 Even though we may differ, the predominant characteristic factor between us is that we want to feel physically and emotionally well.
-We want to be able to connect well with each other because this connection is what makes us feel part of the human race.
-It is so important to be part of the world we live in without feeling like an outcast.
+We want to connect well with each other because this connection makes us feel part of the human race.
+It is important to be part of the world we live in without feeling like an outcast.
 To achieve physical and emotional health, we need to bring meaning to each other’s lives.